 Keeping chicken is a very good thing to do, as a hobby or as a profession, but chickens are in comparison with other more dangerous animals they are small and vulnerable.

 This makes them a perfect target for certain predators.
-My bet is, because people from every corner of the world are keeping chickens and they are literally everywhere, there are predators that enjoy chicken meat everywhere.
+My bet is because people from every corner of the world are keeping chickens and they are literally everywhere, there are predators that enjoy chicken meat everywhere.
 We want your chicken to be safe and that is why we at the typesofchicken.com team decided to share our opinion on the 8 most dangerous chicken predators:

 The coyote is a common predator and it can survive in normal weather conditions and they are one of the most dangerous meat eaters in the world.
-Their biggest population is around North America and Mexico.
+Their biggest population is in North America and Mexico.

-They are very adaptive to human environment and although they prefer to attack in the night they can attack during the day if they feel that it is safe.
+They are very adaptive to the human environment and although they prefer to attack in the night they can attack during the day if they feel that it is safe.

-You need to know that shooting them may not stop them so if are from one of these regions that the coyote has populated we suggest you to buy traps at your local hunting market.
+You need to know that shooting them may not stop them so if are from one of these regions that the coyote has populated we suggest you buy traps at your local hunting market.

 2. Domestic cats

 You might wonder why domestic cats are on this list but for most people, if they own chickens there is a chance that they are very animal-friendly and have a pet cat (Read More – Can Chickens Eat Cat Food?).

 The size of the domestic cat makes her dangerous for your little chicks, but they are not a big threat to a larger adult chicken.
 Unlike dogs, it is the nature of a cat to hunt and that is why cats are dangerous for rabbits, parrots, and even some dogs.